The New Generation Planetary Population Synthesis (NGPPS). II. Planetary population of solar-like stars and overview of statistical results: Mass-distance diagrams and formation tracks

-For the other differences (the imprint of the convergence zones and the distant giant planets), we see gradual changes as the number of embryos increase.
+There other, gradual changes that arise as the number of embryos increase.
+These include the distant giants and planets with masses below \SI{2}{\mearth} and distance below \SI{0.02}{\au} (i.e., inside the inner edge of the disc).
 These effects are mainly due to gravitational interactions between the protoplanets.

-In the multi-embryos populations, we also notice the presence of planets in locations not populated in the single-embryo case.
-This includes the distant giants and planets with masses below \SI{2}{\mearth} and distance below \SI{0.02}{\au} (i.e., inside the inner edge of the disc).
-In the single-embryo population, planets follow precisely the migration prescription.
-This is not the case when there are multiple bodies in the same systems.
-Planets trapped in mean-motion resonances (MMR) will migrate together and there is the potential for dynamical interactions affecting the orbits, with the extreme case being close encounters resulting in sudden changes of the planet orbits.

 MMRs can push planets inside the inner edge of the disc by the inward migration of another planet which is still located within the disc, hence we find planets closer to the star than the inner edge of the disc in the corresponding populations.